 Endless Margins in the Middle of Nowhere

 The photographs that form this body of work record countless pedestrian facades that build the margins of no place in particular.

 The poem ‘The Plain Sense of Things’ by Wallace Stevens inspired me to look closely at the ‘blank cold,’ and contend with ‘the absence of the imagination.’

-Aimless meander with a small camera has resulted in thousands of photographs of plants within familiar environments.
-Here are a few of the photogenic.
+Aimless walks with a small camera have resulted in thousands of photographs of plants within familiar environments.

 Plants of Virginia

 The images in this series were made at the University of Virginia Mountain Lake Biological Station Library.
 They are unaltered copies of specimens preserved between sheets of newspapers in the 1940 and 50s.

 Sheep Pasture Gardens

 The Sheep Pasture Gardens are community vegetable gardens in Easton, MA.
 Some plots appeared to be therapeutic hobbies, and not essential for food—the forgotten and decaying vegetation became my subject matter.

 These dry and whimsical constructed images were made with domestic objects and are intentionally open-ended self-referential narratives.